 Day 2: Soraypampa – Salkantay Pass – Challhuay

-We wake up very early and after a good breakfast, we depart from Soraypampa.
-This is the hardest day because we have to climb to the Salkantay Pass (4,600m/15,000ft), the highest point of our trek.
-From here we can get a spectacular view of Salkantay, a stunning snow-capped mountain (6,271m/20,574ft).
-The first part of the day we will hike for approximately three and half hours
+The second day will be the most challenging day of the trek.
+We will wake up very early and after an energizing breakfast, we will depart from Soraypampa and hike up to the Salkantay Pass, at an elevation of (4,600m/15,000ft), the highest point of our trek.
+From here we will get a spectacular view of Salkantay, a stunning snow-capped mountain whos peak rests at (6,271m/20,574ft).
+The first part of the day we will hike for approximately three and half hours to reach the pass.

-Upon descent, we will approach a rocky area and then pass several streams unil we reach Wayracmachay where we will stop for lunch.
-We will continue to hike downhill until we reach Challhuay.
-At this campsite you will experience a semitropical climate because of the cloud forest.
+On the descent, we will approach a rocky area and then pass several streams until we reach Wayracmachay, where we will stop for lunch.
+We will continue to hike downhill until we reach our campsite of Challhuay.
+At this campsite, you will experience a semitropical climate because of the cloud forest.

 Day 3: Challhuay – La Playa – Santa Teresa